ArthurS1/workshops/blender/README.md

 There are three controls you should know of :

-- Rotate
+- Rotate `middle click` or drag on the three axis on the top right corner of the viewport.
-- Zoom
+- Zoom `mouse wheel` or drag the magnifying glass.
-- Pane
+- Pane `shift` + `middle click` or drag the hand icon.

 More tips: